Forest City, Minnesota

 Forest City is an unincorporated community in Forest City Township, Meeker County, Minnesota, United States, near Litchfield and Watkins.
 The community is located along Meeker County Road 2 near its junction with State Highway 24 (MN 24).
 The North Fork of the Crow River flows nearby.

 History

 Forest City was platted in 1857, and named for its location near the Big Woods.
 A post office was established at Forest City in 1856, and remained in operation until 1907.

+Forest City was attacked by Little Crow's band of Dakota during the 1862 Dakota War.
+Several buildings were burned, but the attack was unsuccessful.